 Here is a simple topology in which there is a router (for which we will take IOS backup) and a TFTP server.
-Router has IP address 10.1.1.1/24 and TFTP server has IP address 10.1.1.2/24.
+The router has IP address 10.1.1.1/24 and the TFTP server has IP address 10.1.1.2/24.

 Before taking IOS backup, make sure the Tftp server and router are able to ping each other.